okunishinishi/node-svgpng/README.md

 <!-- Description Start -->
 <a name="description"></a>

-Node.js module to convert SVG image into PNG image.
+Convert SVG image into PNG.

 <!-- Description End -->